Connor McDavid's overtime goal lifts Canada over U.S. for 4 Nations Face-Off title

 Connor McDavid’s overtime goal lifts Canada over U.S. for 4 Nations Face-Off title

-Connor McDavid scored in overtime to lift Canada over the U.S. 3-2 to win the 4 Nations Face-Off final in Boston, a prelude to the NHL’s expected return to the Olympics in 2026.
+Connor McDavid scored in overtime to lift Canada over the U.S. 3-2 to win the 4 Nations Face-Off, a prelude to the NHL’s expected return to the Olympics in 2026.

-McDavid scored 8 minutes and 18 seconds into overtime, beating U.S. goalie Connor Hellebuyck at TD Garden in Boston.
+McDavid scored 8 minutes and 18 seconds into overtime, beating U.S. goalie Connor Hellebuyck in the tournament final at Boston’s TD Garden.

+McDavid, a three-time Hart Trophy winner as the NHL MVP with the Edmonton Oilers, is the most accomplished active player yet to participate in the Olympics.
+He should get his chance next year at the Milan Cortina Games.

+“I know it’s just a quick tournament,” McDavid said on ESPN of the nine-day 4 Nations event that also included Sweden and Finland.
+“It’s not an Olympic gold medal or anything like that, but it means the world to our group.”

 The teams were tied 1-1 after the first period and 2-2 after the second.
 Nathan MacKinnon and Sam Bennett scored the early goals for Canada, while Brady Tkachuk and 2022 Olympian Jake Sanderson did for the U.S.

-Thursday marked the first senior men’s hockey tournament final between the rivals since the 2010 Vancouver Olympics, when Sidney Crosby’s goal 7:40 into overtime gave Canada home gold.
+Thursday marked the first senior men’s hockey tournament final between the rivals since the 2010 Vancouver Olympics, when Sidney Crosby’s goal 7:40 into overtime gave Canada home gold, also by a 3-2 score.

+Canada had won 17 consecutive games in best-on-best tournaments — including Olympic finals in 2010 and 2014 — before the U.S. prevailed 3-1 in 4 Nations round-robin play last Saturday in Montreal.

 The last time the U.S. beat Canada in a major tournament final was the 1996 World Cup, two years before the NHL participated in the Olympics for the first time.